 The Sivash salt lagoon has a dark red, pinkish colour.
 The colour is created by the high concentration of minerals in the water.

 The word “Sasyk” is translated from Turkic as “rotten or foul-smelling” and the word “Sivash” – “mud.
 However, the value of this place outweighs its unpleasant name.
 Since the XV century, salt lakes in Crimea provided all of Ukraine and Russia with precious salt.
 Sivash Lake one should mention that people come here for treatment by local mud.

-Pink Lakes of the world – Pin it for Later
+Most Stunning Pink Lakes of the World – Pin it for Later

 This website uses affiliate links for income and support.

 If you like our website, please consider using these links.
 You will be directed to the vendor, and we will get a small commission on your purchase price at no increased cost to you.

 We have researched facts stated here as far as practicable but please check anything critical before committing your time and money.
 We do not claim any special knowledge or expertise, and we are not consultants for our readers.